Meghzz13/Farming-land-leasing-with-centralized-digital-platforms-/README.md

-# Farming-land-leasing-with-centralized-digital-platforms-
-Get a opensouces for farming land leasing with centralized digital  platforms  through mangoDB and node.js
+To create a websites for my project farming land leasing with centralized digital platforms  for backend get me the open souces data bases through mangoDB  and node.js